RomainSepulchre/DOTS-ECS_Experiments/Notes/JobsWithECS.md

                 intsArray[i] = UnityEngine.Random.Range(0, int.MaxValue); // Assign a random int value
             }

-            // We use the default int comparer from Unity.Collextions SortJob<int, NativeSortExtension.DefaultComparer<int>> sortJob = intsArray.SortJob();
+            // We use the default int comparer from Unity.Collections SortJob<int, NativeSortExtension.DefaultComparer<int>> sortJob = intsArray.SortJob();

             // Schedule the job and do something with the sorted array ...